API

 Structured outputs do not remove token costs.
 Your schema, instructions, user input, and generated JSON all contribute to usage.
 If you add long descriptions to every field, you may improve reliability but increase prompt size.
 Track both accuracy and cost before standardizing on a schema.
 For pricing estimates, use our OpenAI API cost calculator or model-by-model OpenAI API pricing guide.

 Latency depends on model choice, schema complexity, output length, and whether the schema needs processing.
-OpenAI’s structured output docs note that for fine-tuned models, the first request with a schema can have additional latency while the API processes the schema, while later requests with the same schema do not have that additional latency.[1]
+OpenAI’s structured output docs note that the first request with a new schema can have additional latency while the API processes the schema, while later requests with the same schema generally avoid that one-time processing path.[1]
 If your application is latency-sensitive, test cold and warm paths separately.

 Model choice should follow task difficulty.
 Simple extraction and routing often work well with smaller models.
 Harder reasoning, messy input, or high-value decisions may need a stronger model plus human review.
 Compare model behavior on your own examples, not just general benchmarks.
 If you are deciding across the broader model lineup, start with our all GPT models compared side by side reference.